-- Jasmine absolute (Jasminum sambac) – Calming
+- Jasmine Absolute (Jasminum sambac) – Calming, floral scent

-- Lemongrass (Cymbopogon flexuosus) – Clean citrus scent.
-Great addition to homemade bug spray.
+- Lemongrass (Cymbopogon flexuosus) – Clean citrus scent, great addition to homemade bug spray

 Special Case: Eucalyptus Radiata and Eucalyptus Globulus

-There’s been a lot of controvery about whether or not eucalyptus – which contains a constituent called 1.8 cineole – is safe for use with children.
+There’s been a lot of controversy about whether or not eucalyptus – which contains a constituent called 1.8 cineole – is safe for use with children.
 Too much can sometimes act negatively on the temperature receptors of children’s lungs and cause slowed breathing, so it’s often avoided.

 However, for children under three, Robert Tisserand says that eucalyptus globula and radiata can be diffused (1-2 drops) and applied topically at a concentration of 0.5% (2 drops in 4 teaspoons carrier oil).